 - where the goods are going to

-Evidence must be kept for 6 years.
-HM Revenue and Customs (HMRC) can ask to see it and if they think it is unsatisfactory you may have to pay VAT on the goods or services sold.
-If you can’t get this evidence in time you must account for VAT on your return.
+You must keep evidence for 6 years.
+HMRC can ask to see it and if we think it’s unsatisfactory you may have to pay VAT on the goods or services you sold.
+If you cannot get this evidence in time you must account for VAT on your return.

 Goods dispatched by post

-You’ll need to use form C&E132, or ask the Post Office for a certificate of posting.
-If you use Royal Mail Parcel Force, they’ll give you a Dispatch Pack with accounting documents, a customs export declaration and a receipt copy.
-The Dispatch Pack goes with the goods.
-For EU sales you don’t need to fill in a customs export declaration form.
+You’ll need to use form ‘Certificate of posting goods form 132’, or ask the Post Office for a certificate of posting.
+If you use Royal Mail Parcel Force, they’ll give you a dispatch pack with accounting documents, a customs export declaration, and a receipt copy.
+The dispatch pack goes with the goods.
+For EU sales you do not need to fill in a customs export declaration form.

 Dispatch by courier

 If you use courier or fast parcel services, you’ll normally be given an airways bill number for each shipment.
 This is acceptable evidence that the goods have gone abroad.
 Otherwise, they’ll give you a customs dispatch pack receipt copy.